-Group asks NLRB to OK union vote at Amazon’s NY warehouse
+Union vote at Amazon’s NY warehouse big step closer

-NEW YORK (AP) — Union organizers at an Amazon distribution center in New York formally asked federal labor officials on Monday to authorize a vote that could establish the first union at the nation’s largest online retailer.
+NEW YORK (AP) — The National Labor Relations Board said there was enough interest to form a union at an Amazon distribution center in New York, after union organizers on Monday delivered hundreds of signatures to the agency — a key step in authorizing a vote that could establish the first union at the nation’s largest online retailer.

 It would be the second unionizing attempt in the past year at Amazon.
 Workers in Alabama resoundingly defeated an effort earlier this year, but organizers there are asking federal officials for a do-over.